jayallenmn/cf-s3-demo/README.md

 # CF S3 Demo

-This is a simple example of using Amazon S3 (or a different S3-compatible service) for asset storage.
+This is a simple example of using Softlayer S3 Object Storage for asset storage.
 It is an image catalog to which you can upload images and see them on the main page.

 ## Running Locally